Drew

 Drums/Vocals

-Playing for six years.
+Age 14.
+Playing for seven years.
 Favorite drummer John Bonham.
-Musical influences: Led Zeppelin, the Beatles and my brother Drew.
-Hobbies: soccer and spending time with friends.
+Musical influences: Led Zeppelin, The New Respects, Remo Drive and Rush..

 Elaina